rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 }
 ```

-These functions will be used to manage tokens object which is saved in the browser local storage.
+These functions will be used to manage the tokens object which will be saved in the browser local storage.
 The native JSON functions are used to handle the storing of the token object since local storage only saves data as a string.

 ```javascript